Panay striped babbler

 The Panay striped babbler (Zosterornis latistriatus) is a species of bird in the family Zosteropidae and was completely unknown to science until its discovery in 1987 and designation as its own species in 1990.
 It is endemic to the Philippines only being found on the island of Panay.
 Its natural habitat is tropical moist montane forest.
 It is threatened by habitat loss.

 Description and taxonomy

-EBird describes the bird as "A fairly small bird of mid-elevation montane forest on Panay.
+A fairly small bird of mid-elevation montane forest on Panay.
 Dark brown above and heavily streaked with black below, with base color blending from white on the throat to buffy on the lower belly.
 Note the white face edged with black and the thin black stripe behind the eye.
-Often found in mixed-species flocks.
-Somewhat similar to Stripe-sided and Visayan Rhabdornises, but smaller, and lacks the broad black band through the eye.
-Voice includes a loud staccato trill."
+Voice is described as a loud staccato trill.